 On 5th December 2020 we will be celebrating our 20th Anniversary and have lots of exciting things planned throughout 2021 so keep a look out on our website and social media and how you can get involved in helping us celebrate.

 The Charity receives no statutory funding and is entirely reliant upon the donations it receives from individuals, community groups, companies and charitable trusts.

-Dame Vera, our President, said:
+Dame Vera, our late President, said:

 "Early intervention is key to helping young children with cerebral palsy and other motor learning conditions gain a solid base from which they can develop their independence and self-esteem in later life.
 This is why I was determined to ensure this service could continue in my home county of West Sussex and support families from across the South East."

 "I am so proud of how far the charity has come and all the work it does to support our families.
 It makes it all worthwhile when the children we have helped get in touch to tell us what they are doing and achieving as adults."

 Be the first to hear about what's happening at Dame Vera Lynn Children's Charity